iewnfod/CAIE_Code/README.md

     > you *must* pass all variables used in the Python code in `*args`, otherwise, it will not run correctly.

 * `VARTYPE(v)` is an interface to get the type of `v` and return it as a string.

+* `ANY` is a type that used to allow some unknown type data.

 * For more non-official scripts, please see [scripts](./scripts).